sivaraman-sivaraj/Autonomous-Navigation-by-RL-System/README.md

 #### LOS Evaluation ####
 This Contains evaluation of designed LOS by PID Controller
-  1. PID controller version 2.0
-  2. PID controller version 3.0 (works for all quadrants and all trajectory)
+1. PID controller version 3.0 (works for all quadrants and all trajectory)

  #### Matching Model with Yasukawa's MMG paper ####
  Yasukawa's MMG Model Image was digitized and compared with designed L7 Model.